slowrunner/Carl/Examples/Porcupine/README.md

 >>> print(pvporcupine.KEYWORDS)
 {'ok google', 'terminator', 'bumblebee', 'americano', 'picovoice', 'jarvis', 'alexa', 'hey siri', 'computer', 'porcupine', 'grasshopper', 'hey google', 'grapefruit', 'blueberry'}
 ```

+# Power and Processing Result

+From an electrical power view, running the PicoVoice Porcupine engine resulted in a "playtime" reduction from 7.9 hours to 7.6 hours - 3% reduction or a 24 hour cost of 37 minutes.

+It did not mess up the smart charger's peak deltaV battery full detection.
+(Processes which present varying load can trigger false peak detection with the charger switching to trickle charging mode before the batteries are truly full.)

+The 15 minute processing load increased by 0.1 which is roughly 10% of one core of the four Raspberry Pi 3B cores

+# Personal Accounts Cannot Create Custom Wake Words

+Alas, while the PicoVoice Porcupine Wake Word Engine has exceptional recognition, zero false recognition, with very low processing and electrical footprint,

+**The bottom line is Carl needs a wake word engine that responsds to:**
+- Wake Up Carl
+- Listen Carl